Fermat-ORG/fermat-framework/README.md

 Status of the Project:
 ------------------------------------------------

-As of August 2015 the state of the project is the following:
+As of October 2015 the state of the project is the following:

-State of the code: Under development for 2 months.
+State of the code: Under development for 5 months.
 No realeses yet.
-17 full time developers working on it provided by the project's main contributor: [bitDubai](https://www.bitDubai.com).
+24 full time developers working on it provided by the project's main contributor: [bitDubai](https://www.bitDubai.com).

-Future path of development: Active (First release with very limited features schedulled for late September 2015).
+Future path of development: Active (First release with very limited features schedulled for late November 2015).